 Test the app

 - If your ZAT server is not already started, use the command line to navigate to the xr_app folder and start the server.

 - If your test ticket is not already open, use a browser to navigate to any ticket in Zendesk Support, append ?zat=true to the ticket URL, and reload the page.
 The URL should look something like this:

-- In your browser's Address bar, click the shield icon on the left (Chrome) or lock icon in the browser's Address bar and agree to load an unsafe script (Chrome) or to disable protection (Firefox).
+- In your browser's Address bar, click the shield icon on the left (Chrome) or lock icon on the right (Firefox) and agree to load an unsafe script (Chrome) or to disable protection (Firefox).
 If you don't do this, the browser will block your app.

 - Try different tests.

 - When you're finished, shut down the ZAT server by pressing Control+C.

 Once you're satisfied the app is stable, run the ZAT validation tool to catch any problems before uploading the app to Zendesk Support.
 The ZAT validation tool runs the same tests that are run when an app is uploaded to the Zendesk App Market.